T-Damer/py-qt-youtube-downloader/readme.md

 3. Edit whatever you want (styles made with RMB on element -> stylesheet.
 Use CSS to edit)
 4. Convert file to `.py` using `pyuic5 YTWindow.ui -o des.py`
    > Remember to install `pyuic` using `pip install pyuic5-tool` also you must `pip install pyqt5-tools`
-   > Simple downloader, built with QtDesigner and Python